 Every month, between 10 to 30 volunteers start on an IVHQ program, so you will always have plenty of people to meet and make friends with, from various cultures.
 These high numbers also allow the company to provide lower priced projects and a solid supportive infrastructure to their volunteers.

-On this project volunteers will be placed in a hospital in Kandy, where they will be able to work alongside local hospital staff as well as learn how to perform medical procedures with basic resources.
+On this Sri Lanka volunteer project volunteers will be placed in a hospital in Kandy, where they will be able to work alongside local hospital staff as well as learn how to perform medical procedures with basic resources.
 Volunteers for this project must be a student in medical School to be eligible.

-Volunteers will be placed in an elderly care home which provides free accommodation and care for about 75 adults, who might otherwise have little or no support in their old ages.
+volunteers will be placed in an elderly care home which provides free accommodation and care for about 75 adults, who might otherwise have little or no support in their old ages.
 The volunteer is expected to spend some time working on activities such as assisting with cleaning and bathing, helping the sick elders take medication, talking with them, as well as helping to clean the home and prepare food for meals.

 Volunteers assist with the long-term development of local communities through childcare, teaching, and renovation activities, in high-schools, pre-schools, monasteries, and also temples.
 This is a unique opportunity to experience traditional village life in Hanguranketha’s rural community.